DroneBridge/ardupilot_wiki/dev/source/docs/static-analysis.rst

    You may need to install clang for this to work.

-   On Ubuntu, "sudo apt-get install clang"
+   On Ubuntu, `sudo apt-get install clang-7 clang-tools-7`

    On Windows see https://clang.llvm.org/get_started.html